hibernator11/Wikidata-museum-quality/README.md

 ## SPARQL queries

+This section describes a selection of SPARQL queries used based on Wikidata to perform the analysis.

 ### Retrieving museums in Wikidata
 The following SPARQL Query retrieves Art museums with at least 5,000 records in Wikidata